-On Taste: You and your peers (two)
+On Taste: You and Your Peers (part two)

-On Taste: You and your peers
+On Taste: You and Your Peers

 The Sleek and the Fat

 One style writers often see praised by advice-givers is the “pared down”; sometimes called the Hemingway-esque.
-Pared-down hews to the nut of truth, marches ahead in noun, verb, noun, verb cadence; lets, in the classic dynamic of mid-twentieth century “muscular prose” (with some Prince tossed in), a woman be a woman and a man be a man.
+Pared-down hews to the nut of truism, marches ahead in noun, verb, noun, verb cadence; lets, in the classic dynamic of mid-twentieth century “muscular prose” (with some Prince tossed in), a woman be a woman and a man be a man.

 Lyrical writing, on the other hand, communicates any information through an atypical lens…coins a phrase, nouns a verb, expresses itself in metaphor and song.
 Top of the scale lyricism might be a story told in a language no one has ever heard—and so we would not know we had heard it.
 Or something like the art idea, that as I describe a work to you, you picture it in your head, and I have thus not only communicated, which is the purpose of artefactual art, I have created a thing unique.
-A physical representation would be merely limiting.
+A physical representation of it would be merely limiting.

 A man knocks at a door.
 A woman answers.

 A man pushes a mango-fruit through the keyhole of a door.
 A woman answers firing a cannon.
 She has fish scales for hair.
 She wears a cloak of invisibility.